MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/ab-testing/experimentation.md

 ## Overview

 PlayFab’s **Experimentation** feature enables you to elevate the player experience by helping you identify the best strategies for your game via A/B experiment.
-It does so by helping you run multiple simultaneous trustworthy experiment and analysis.
+It does so by helping you run multiple simultaneous trustworthy experiments with statistical analysis.

 You can compare different versions of game configurations, pricing models, and outreach mechanisms to determine which is better in bringing conversions.
-This enables you to make data-informed decisions an area like your game’s roll-out strategy or feature changes of the game, ensuring that every change produces positive results.
+This enables you to make data-informed decisions in area like your game’s roll-out strategy or feature changes of the game, ensuring that every change produces positive results.

 ### Capabilities of PlayFab’s Experimentation

-PlayFab’s Experiment is a tailored solution for A/B experimentation in gaming.
+PlayFab’s Experimentation is a tailored solution for A/B experimentation in gaming.
 It is powered by Microsoft’s scalable and reliable experiment and statistics computation platform.
 This feature empowers you in your A/B experiment journey by providing the following capabilities:

 - Create, manage, and analyze A/B experiments via Game Manager or APIs.
 - Run multiple concurrent experiments